COUNTDOWN TO KICKOFF

 It’s more than a game.
 It’s an experience!
 The Florida Blue Florida Classic is a weekend where college friends reunite, families come together and fans show out for an O-town Showdown to witness the FAMU Rattlers and B-CU Wildcats battle it out on the gridiron for bragging rights.
 More than 1,800,000 fans have attended since the first game in 1978, making it the BIGGEST Black college football game in the country.

-The rivalry continues on November 18.
-Tickets go on sale September 1 at 10AM.
+The rivalry continues on November 23.
+Tickets go on sale in September.

 CLEAR BAG POLICY & FAQ